This tutorial was updated on Sept. 28, 2007. Please see my flickr photo set with step-by-step photos.

 I love how your directions are clear and color coded.
 Thank you for sharing.
 I have taken buttons off my childrens clothes (mostly those that were in poor condition that I could not pass them on), siblings, clothes from yard sales grandparents (I even have my grandfather’s buttons from his WWII uniform).
 I have them in jars with a small sticky lable underneath which child etc.. they are.
 So I am going to make bracelets and necklaces with them and attach little notes about whose buttons etc….

-44. Lillian Says:
+44. Lillian says:

 this is so neat.
 My imagination is running…..